giovanni-depalma/backend-technical-test-v2/README.md

 It's implements the business service using entities and repository.
 The order management is divided into 2 services:

-- AdminOrderService: management of the admin's use cases
+- OrderService: management of the order
-- PurchaserOrderService: management of the purchaser's use cases
+- CustomerService: management of the customer

 #### Repositories
 It contains the repositories:

 - CustomerRepository
-- OrderRepository: some methods exposed by Spring Data Rest:
+- OrderRepository

+And  simple converter, to manage the limits of r2dbc about relationships and nested objects.

 #### Presenter
-It contains "Controller", "Serializer", "Rest Configuration" and any mapping objects.
+It contains "Controller", "Serializer" and any mapping objects.

-In addition to the exposed endpoints by "Spring Data Rest" there are 2 controllers:

-- AdminOrderController: manages the search for customer
-- PurchaserOrderController: manages the creation and updating of an order.
-A specific object (PurchaserOrder) is returned.
-There are no big differences between Order and PurchaserOrder but allow for different evolutions.

 ### Configuration